 The outbreak of COVID-19 has left people and businesses alike overwhelmed and concerned about the future.
 While it is important to focus on social distancing and flattening the curve, it is also crucial to think long-term.
 The government and various companies are acting quickly to launch programs to help people and business owners access the resources they need to keep moving forward.

 That leaves us wondering what programs are available, and what am I eligible to apply for?
 It can be confusing to find, sort through, and understand what is being offered.
 Gearo broke down various programs that are most relevant to small businesses with highlights of key features.
-Here’s a list of different options for outdoor retailers to check out:
+Here’s a list of COVID-19 resources for outdoor retailers to check out:

 Business Loans, Grants and Programs